-By David R. Dawson | Published July 15, 2022 | Posted in Divorce | Tagged Tags: mediation, rules of court | Comments Off on Advantages of Divorce Mediation Over Litigation
+By David R. Dawson | Published December 30, 2022 | Posted in Divorce | Tagged Tags: COBRA coverage, spousal support | Comments Off on Dealing With Health Insurance During and After Divorce

 Read MoreSome divorce cases turn into bitter, stressful and expensive court battles that can last for months or even years.
 However, most divorces can be resolved without a struggle if the spouses reach an agreement on essential matters, such as child custody, child support, spousal support and property division.
 One effective tool for forging such an Read More